Just getting started with genealogy and looking for advice on how to begin your search? A few tips:

 The Federal population census, taken every 10 years since 1790, is a good source.
-Websites like Ancestry (library edition, accessible on-site only) and HeritageQuest (available on-site or by providing your MI driver’s license number) offer digital, searchable copies of the census.
+Websites like Ancestry and MyHeritage (available on-site or by providing your MI driver’s license number) offer digital, searchable copies of the census.
 Census microfilms are also available in all thirteen National Archives regional branches and several large public libraries across the United States.
 National Archives records also include military service and related records, passenger arrival records and other records of genealogical value.
 Many of these federal records are also available in entire series or in part at many public and genealogical society libraries and the Family History Library in Salt Lake City, Utah.

 Birth, Marriage, and Death Records

 Some states began to keep records of birth and death earlier, but for most of the United States, birth and death registration became a requirement around the turn of the last century, about 1890-1915.
 Before that time, these events will generally be found recorded only in church records and family bibles.
 Marriages will be found recorded in most counties, dating back often as early as the establishment of the county.

 Some churches have records of important events in the lives of members but many do not.
 Investigate the possibility of finding genealogical data in the records of the church to which your ancestor belonged.

 Deeds and Wills

 Records of property acquisition and disposition can be good sources of genealogical data.
 Wills and probate records are excellent records for finding family links between generations.
 Such records are normally found in county courthouses.
 Look for published indexes, extracts, or microfilmed copies of the original records in books or periodicals.